martinthomson/escape-report/draft-thomson-escape-report.md

 Understanding the effect that Web Packaging might have on web performance was a matter of some contention.

-Some rough data from current deployment was presented that suggested improvements that were in some cases quite significant.
-However, the data was not sufficiently detailed, nor supported with sufficient methodology and analysis to be conclusive.
-For instance, the analysis only included effect on page load times.
+Some informal analysis from the Google Search deployment was presented (later published in {{AMP-PERF}}) that showed significant performance improvements in metrics related to navigation time resulting from the combination of prefetch, prerendering, and the AMP format.
+These results are suggestive of a possibility that Web Packaging could provide some of that improvement on its own, but no data was presented that apportioned the improvement among the three components.

 Though data was presented to demonstrate potential rather than be a definitive result, discussions raised a number of questions that suggest the need for